amejiarosario/amejiarosario.github.io/source/_posts/2019-01-03-How-can-developers-reduce-stress.md

 <!-- draft date: 2018-12-19 16:20:36 -->

 Most professions nowadays involve a certain degree of stress.
-We have deadlines to meet, change of requirements at the last minute and to deal with people.
+We have deadlines, change of requirements at the last minute and to deal with people.
 On top of that, when you work in front of a computer 8+ hours additional stressors are added.
-Your eyes might get dry, the lack of movement might cause you back/neck pain.
-Your muscles shrink while your belly expands.
+Your eyes might get dry.
+Also the lack of movement might cause you back/neck pain, while your muscles shrink and your belly expands.
 This post will give you some tips to accomplish your goals without sacrificing your health.
-Being a Software developer myself, I also included some bonus tips for my colleges.
+I also included some bonus tips for software engineers.

 <!-- more -->

 # Background

 There was a time in my life, back in 2015, where I went through severe stress crisis.
-I was juggling too many things at once: writing a book, interviewing in the USA for new jobs and getting a work visa, planning a wedding in another country while keeping up with a full-time job and also the sole programmer on two startups.
+I was juggling too many things at once: writing a book, interviewing in the USA for new jobs, and getting a work visa, and planning a wedding while keeping up with a full-time job and also the sole programmer on two startups.
 It was the busiest time of my life, and my health suffered a lot!
-I dreamt in the source code.
-Most nights I couldn't sleep, so often I worked instead.
+I dreamt about source code.
+Some nights I couldn't sleep, so I worked instead.
 I went to the ER multiple times with heart palpitations.
-I knew I could not keep doing what I was doing.
-I've been experimenting what helps and what not.
-This post is compilation of the ones that helped.
+I knew I could not keep living in that way.
+I've been experimenting with what helps and what not.
+This post is a compilation of the ones that helped.

 # Ideas to handle stress

 I've been incorporating the following techniques and it had helped me a lot to cope with stress!
 Hope they can help you, too!

-## Break ⏲
+## Breaks ⏲

-Have you notice that after a long time sitting your energy levels and concentration start to drop?
+Have you noticed that after a long time sitting your energy levels and concentration start to drop?

-Taking a break to get some movements is great to solve this issue!
+Taking a break to get some movements is great way to solve this issue!

 > Movement => Energy

-**Follow every 25 min of focused work by a 5 min break**.
+**Take a 5 minutes break after 25 minutes of work**.
 You can also do 50/10 minutes of work/break.
-What matters is that you get some break to move around and take a deep breath.
+What matters is that you get some rest to move around and take a deep breath.

 The 25/5 minutes of work/break is also known as the Pomodoro technique.
 There are many apps that I have used to remind me to take a break.
 As simple as it sounds, it's easy to get carried away when working on a computer and lose the notion of time.